thoughtsynapse/ImageCompressionAPI/README.md

 ### Image Compressor API

-:heavy_check_mark: Image Compressor API compresses JPG, PNG, GIF & SVG images, the compression type is lossy.
+&#10004; Image Compressor API compresses JPG, PNG, GIF & SVG images, the compression type is lossy.
 :heavy_check_mark: You can choose the quality of compression you would like.
 :heavy_check_mark: The API returns the URL of orignal and compressed image in a JSON object along with orignal and compressed image size in KB.
 :heavy_check_mark: Documentation for installing Compressor API on DigitalOcean Ubuntu 20.04 Droplet is explained below.
 Before proceeding to that, please create a DigitalOcean Ubuntu 20.04 Droplet and point your domain's A Reocrd to the Droplet's IP.